Ph.D., Department of Slavic Languages and Literatures, Stanford University, expected June 2018

 Flies in the Snuffbox.
 One-act plays by Anton Chekhov, performed San Diego, CA (2007); New York, NY (2008); Orem, UT (2009); Edinburgh, Scotland (2009)

 “'Is This Reality or a Dream?': Eisenstein's Precariously Comedic MMM.”
-Presented at AATSEEL Annual Conference, Washington DC, February 2018
+American Association of Teachers of Slavic and East European Languages Annual Conference, Washington DC, February 2018.

 “'Mutability is Natural': Disney, Eisenstein, and Transcendent Form.”
-Presented at Pacific and Ancient Modern Language Association Annual Conference, Honolulu, Hawaii, November 2017
+Pacific and Ancient Modern Language Association Annual Conference, Honolulu, Hawaii, November 2017.

 “Tolstoy’s Mirror: The Pre-Psychoanalytic in Childhood.”
-Presented at California Slavic Colloquium, Stanford University.
-6 April 2002
+California Slavic Colloquium, Stanford University, April 2002.

 Faculty Instructor, “The Photographic Portrait,” Parsons / The New School CE, New York (2016)